Deepak-132006/Zenithx-Website/README.md

 # Zenithx

 **Zenithx** is a custom-built, responsive website for a fictional AI-powered SaaS platform.
 Created as a portfolio project to showcase Web development skills, it features modern UI/UX, dashboard mockups, and clean, maintainable code.
-All content is placeholder — no real functionality — demonstrating expertise in HTML, CSS, and JavaScript.
+All content is placeholder — no real functionality — demonstrating expertise in HTML, CSS, and JavaScript

 ---